How to know if you’re starting menopause

 Staying active in ways you enjoy such as walking, swimming, cycling and running, and including weight-bearing and muscle-strengthening exercises into your routine may help reduce weight gain, and it is associated with fewer perimenopausal symptoms.

 Remember, you can also be more active during your daily routine: try taking the stairs; parking further away from your destination and walking; gardening; or even dancing!
-Read our nutritionists advice on how to Manage your weight in a healthy way.
+Read our nutritionists advice on how to manage your weight in a healthy way

 How to manage perimenopausal symptoms